 - Episode 20 of Persona 4: The Animation.

-- Pokémon anime had a Hot-springs Episode during the Cinnibar Island arc, where Ash and Brock are on the boy's side and Misty - wrapped in a Modesty Towel is on the girl's side... until Togepi demolishes the wall between them by activating the secret door to Blaine's gym.
+- The anime had a hot springs episode during the Cinnibar Island arc, where Ash and Brock are on the boy's side and Misty - wrapped in a Modesty Towel is on the girl's side... until Togepi demolishes the wall between them by activating the secret door to Blaine's Gym.

-- Pokémon Special had two incidents involving hot springs.
+- The manga had three incidents involving hot springs.
 One in the G/S/C arc was used by Sabrina and, later, Red.
 This was not due to fanservice; they were both frostbitten by Lorelei in the previous arc and needed to recover.

 - And then there's the Lavaridge Gym battle between Sapphire and Flannery — yes, a Gym battle in a hot spring.
 Sapphire wanted to do it right then and there, however; Flannery and Mack used their strongest fire powers to slow down Mt.
 Chimney's complete death after Team Aqua killed the volcano, and it was now or never for the hot springs.

 - Ranma ˝ has both variations; the bathhouse more often than the springs (the bath seemed to break every other week and this was sometimes just used to start the story).
 One time the hot spring is large and circular, with a rock outcropping providing a wall through the middle, separating it into men's and women's sides.
 The men try to peek around one end, and the women try to peek around the other end at the same time.
 They don't see anything, so they dismiss the sounds they heard as delusions.